 The first phase is a drastic change in temperament.
 For example, if your lab, Winni, is normally a very happy dog who loves to play, but becomes aggressive or agitated, then you know there’s a problem.
 And it works on the opposite end too!
-If your great dane, Moose, is normally a very shy dog who does not like to play becomes more playful and active, then you know that something is amiss.
+If your great dane, Moose, is normally a very shy dog who does not like to play then becomes more aggressive and active, then you know that something is amiss.
 It usually means rabies.

 The second phase could be one of two things.
 Keep in mind that both of these phases are fatal, so it is best to seek immediate medical attention.
 The most common phase that a dog will go through is something called “dumb rabies.”
 This is more paralytic than the other one.
 Slowly, the body is overtaken by paralysis.
 The limbs and face are the most obvious areas to actually see the paralysis take over.
-The infected dog’s face will distort into faces they do not normally make.
+The infected dog’s face will visibly distort unlike anything they’ve exhibited before.
 The paralysis spreads to the throat, which can make it hard for the dog to swallow.
 Eventually, the dog becomes comatose and will then die.
 This is by far the more “pleasant” phase of rabies.
 The other phase is called “furious rabies.”
 This type is a lot closer to the media’s representation of rabies.
 Dogs with furious rabies are extremely aggressive, highly excitable and have a depraved appetite.
 A depraved appetite leads them to show signs of pica.
 Pica is when people or animals have a craving for something that isn’t in their normal diet and is not normally consumed.
 Pica for a pregnant woman could be that she’s eating clay.
 Pica for a rabies-infected dog would include earth, stones, and trash.
 In this phase, the dog does not become comatose like the last option, but rather their death follows a very violent seizure.
 As discussed, both phases end with you having to bury your pet.
 That’s why veterinarians take it so seriously.
 You may be asking, “What can I do to prevent rabies?”
 Let us answer your question in the next section!

-Unfortunately, there is no cure for rabies.
-In short, it is nearly impossible to get any antiviral drugs to the brain, which is where the disease ultimately resides.
+There is a lot to know about rabies but very, very little to be done after transmission.
+Unfortunately, it is nearly impossible to get any antiviral drugs to the brain, which is where the disease ultimately resides.
 In fact, the virus will convince the immune system to fight itself and not the infectious cells.
 If you’d like to learn more about the science behind the lack of treatment, please refer to this article!